HappyShield/happyshield.github.io/index.md

 ---

-The following are the manufacturing pathways which have been developed for HappyShield and related face shields designs as part of this project.
+The following are the manufacturing pathways which have been developed for HappyShield and related face shields designs as part of this project:

 ---